 Don’t Look Now is directed by Nicolas Roeg (Walkabout & The Man Who Fell to Earth) and the screenplay was written by Allan Scott, adapted from a short story by Daphne Du Maurier.
-While they were inspired by the source material, Roeg and Scott created their own story for this movie.
-The movie really benefits from a bounty of great acting by its leads, Donald Sutherland and Julie Christie, but the poetry of the visuals is where it truly shines.
+While the source material inspired them, Roeg and Scott created their own story for this movie.
+The movie benefits from a bounty of great acting by its leads, Donald Sutherland and Julie Christie, but the poetry of the visuals is where it truly shines.
 Yes, the plot is simple - a couple coping with the death of one of their child - but the movie is far from simple.

 Fair warning: This movie is not for everyone.
 It is a slow burn.
 It is not a linear story.
-And it requires multiple viewings to fully appreciate.
-Think of it as a puzzle with some missing pieces that requires you to fill in the gaps.
+Moreover, it requires multiple viewings to appreciate fully.
+Think of it as a puzzle with some missing pieces that need you to fill in the gaps.

-I honestly consider Don’t Look Now’s cinematography to be a true work of art.
-What makes it more impressive is the fact that this is the first feature length film for cinematographer Anthony B. Richmond.
+I honestly consider Don’t Look Now’s cinematography to be a real work of art.
+What makes it more impressive is the fact that this is the first feature-length film for cinematographer Anthony B. Richmond.
 The use of red within almost every single shot of the movie is akin to the signature touch of a famous painter.
 Richmond and Roeg created a living breathing painting full of simultaneously eerie and beautiful images.
-One of the images that has been stuck in my head for a few days after watching the movie is their daughter in the plastic red raincoat.
-I loved how they contrasted her plastic and shiny outfits with the large nature surrounding her and the house, especially the lake that would later play a huge role in her demise.
+One of the images that have been stuck in my head for a few days after watching the movie is their daughter in the red plastic raincoat.
+I loved how they contrasted her plastic and shiny outfits with the vast nature surrounding her and the house, especially the lake that would later play a huge role in her demise.

 Quick note: the editing work he did during the infamous sex-scene (many believe they had sex on camera) was inspired.
 Having a raw and tender moment between the couple for the first time since the death of their child, intercut with them getting dressed is impressive.
 With that simple choice, he tells us that while the sex is filled with passion and desire, it is as familiar to them as getting dressed in the morning.

 Don’t Look Now is not a mainstream movie by any stretch of the imagination.
 It will frustrate you and leave you confused.
-But if you dig deeper and start to analyze it, you will see it for the technical masterpiece that it is.
-Critics tend to describe many movies as “poetry” or “works of art”, Roeg truly painted a work of art with this one.
+However, if you dig deeper and start to analyze it, you will see it for the technical masterpiece that it is.
+Critics tend to describe many movies as “poetry” or “works of art,” Roeg indeed painted a work of art with this one.
 Roeg’s storytelling ability is why I love movies.